-- "Background Checking-The Use of Credit Background Checks in Hiring Decisions" Society of Human Resources Management, July 19, 2012. - To view video testimonials from Pinkston, Panesso, and other New Yorkers harmed by employment credit checks, see http://creditcatch22.org/wordpress/testimonial/ - Amy Traub, "Discredited: How Employment Credit Checks Keep Qualified Workers out of a Job," Demos, 2013. - 4.
-Traub, "Discredited." - For a discussion of the research, see: Laura Koppes Bryan and Jerry K. Palmer, "Do Job Applicant Credit Histories Predict Performance Appraisal Ratings or Termination Decisions?"
-The Psychologist-Manager Journal.
-2012. - 6.
-Andrew Martin, "As a Hiring Filter, Credit Checks Draw Questions," New York Times, April 9, 2010. - Robert Avery, Paul Calem, Glenn Canner & Raphael Bostic, "An Overview of Consumer Data and Credit Reporting," Federal Reserve Bulletin, 2003. - 8.
-Traub, "Discredited." - 9.
-See for example: Board of Governors of the Federal Reserve System, "Report to the Congress on Credit Scoring and Its Effects on the Availability and Affordability of Credit," 2007; Federal Trade Commission, "Credit-Based Insurance Scores: Impacts on Consumers of Automobile Insurance," 2007; Robert B. Avery, Paul S. Calem, and Glenn B. Canner, "Credit Report Accuracy and Access to Credit," Federal Reserve Bulletin, 2004; Matt Fellowes, "Credit Scores, Reports, and Getting Ahead in America," Brookings Institution, 2006. - 10.
+- 1. "Background Checking-The Use of Credit Background Checks in Hiring Decisions," Society of Human Resources Management, July 19, 2012. - Amy Traub, "Discredited: How Employment Credit Checks Keep Qualified Workers out of a Job," Demos, 2013. - 3.
+Traub, "Discredited." - 4.
+For a discussion of the research, see: Laura Koppes Bryan and Jerry K. Palmer, "Do Job Applicant Credit Histories Predict Performance Appraisal Ratings or Termination Decisions?"
+The Psychologist-Manager Journal, 2012. - Andrew Martin, "As a Hiring Filter, Credit Checks Draw Questions," New York Times, April 9, 2010. - 6.
+Robert Avery, Paul Calem, Glenn Canner & Raphael Bostic, "An Overview of Consumer Data and Credit Reporting," Federal Reserve Bulletin, 2003. - 7.
+Traub, "Discredited." - 8.
+See for example: Board of Governors of the Federal Reserve System, "Report to the Congress on Credit Scoring and Its Effects on the Availability and Affordability of Credit," 2007; Federal Trade Commission, "Credit-Based Insurance Scores: Impacts on Consumers of Automobile Insurance," 2007; Robert B. Avery, Paul S. Calem, and Glenn B. Canner, "Credit Report Accuracy and Access to Credit," Federal Reserve Bulletin, 2004; Matt Fellowes, "Credit Scores, Reports, and Getting Ahead in America," Brookings Institution, 2006. - 9.
 See the list of supporters to the Leadership Conference on Civil Rights advocacy letter in support of the Equal Employment for All Act. - "Report to Congress Under Section 319 of the Fair and Accurate Credit Transactions Act of 2003," Federal Trade Commission, December 2012.
-Released to the public February 2013. - 12.
-Angela Littwin, "Coerced Debt: The Role of Consumer Credit in Domestic Violence," California Law Review, 2012. - 13.
-"Background Checking" Society for Human Resources Management.
+Released to the public February 2013. - 11.
+Angela Littwin, "Coerced Debt: The Role of Consumer Credit in Domestic Violence," California Law Review, 2012. - 12.
+"Background Checking," Society for Human Resources Management.